angelnietos/babooni-docs/legacy-paths.md

 </p>

 Historical docs and early plans refer to folders that were **renamed**.
 Use this table when reading first-round plans or old branches.
+Closed plan rounds are **not** in-tree (only F78 / F83 / F84 under `docs/plans/rounds/`); recover others from git.

 ## Libs (F5–F8)